hschhhwwwo0o/yamu/README.md

 3. Run infinite loop / specify out folder

-To implement with the start of an endless loop, execute the command:
+&emsp;To implement with the start of an endless loop, execute the command:

 ```sh
 npm run start
 ```

-To implement by specifying the output folder, specify the path: `./app/yamu-react-app/out`.
+&emsp;To implement by specifying the output folder, specify the path: `./app/yamu-react-app/out`.

-Exaple on Vercel:
+&emsp;Exaple on Vercel:

 ![Example](./md/DeployCommandsExample2.png)